Company registration in Argentina

-There aren’t any rules or regulations in Argentina that prohibit non-nationals from investing abroad in the country.
-In fact, Argentina has a relatively relaxed approach to foreign investment.
+There aren’t any rules or regulations in Argentina that prohibit non-nationals from registering an investment abroad in the country.
+In fact, Argentina has a relatively relaxed approach to foreign shareholders.
 Foreign investors are able to invest in all sectors of the economy just as citizens can.
 You can even purchase a large share of a local company without difficulty.

 A branch or representative office, which is created when a foreign company establishes a branch in Argentina, does not imply the creation of a new legal entity.
 Even though a branch must be registered with the Registry of Companies, the laws governing its existence and validity are primarily the laws of the company’s home country.